viamrobotics/docs/docs/manage/configuration.md

 ## Components

-[Components](/components/) represent the pieces of hardware on your robot that you want to control with Viam.
+Components represent the pieces of hardware on your robot that you want to control with Viam.
+Find information on how to configure each supported component type in its respective [documentation](/components/).
 You must configure each component with a name, a model, a type, attributes, and dependencies:

 - `name`: Serves as an identifier when accessing the resource from your code, as well as when configuring other resources that are dependent on that resource.